cloudmesh-community/book/chapters/pi/kubernetes/pi-kubernetes.md

 # Raspberry Pi Kubernetes Cluster (B) :o:

-This tutorial will guide the steps towards setting up a Kubernetes Pi cluster.
+This section will guide the steps towards setting up a Kubernetes Pi cluster.
 The steps are:

 a.
 Setting up static IP